Why a Symposium/Exhibition on this topic?

 2. Successfully apply these communication skills in a range of situations with audiences, both local and global.

-We invite undergraduate students to register projects in a variety of formats that address the global challenge themes of Population and Conflict, with a special focus on Identity and Resistance.
-Your contribution may be in one of the following formats:
+Undergraduate students will present on projects in a variety of formats that address the global challenge themes of Population and Conflict, with a special focus on Identity and Resistance.
+Projects may be in a variety of formats, including:

 • Paper presentations